 - Antihistamines, which are used to alleviate allergy symptoms

 - Drugs such as Dramamine that minimize nausea

 - Medications for congestion (such as Sudafed)

 - Stimulants (such as Ritalin and Adderall) used to treat attention deficit hyperactivity disorder (ADHD)

 - Selective serotonin reuptake inhibitors (SSRI antidepressants) like escitalopram and paroxetine

 Alcohol causes every muscle in the body to relax, including iris muscles, which make the pupils dilate and constrict.
 A person intoxicated on alcohol will experience slower than usual pupil dilation and constriction.5

-The slow pupil reaction related to alcohol use is why people are often advised against drunk driving.
-In addition, the slower pupil reaction to light may affect the response of an intoxicated person to oncoming headlights, which can be dangerous.
+Slow pupil reaction related to alcohol use is why people are often advised against drunk driving.
+It affects an intoxicated person's response to oncoming headlights, which can be dangerous.

 The pupil dilation due to alcohol intake is only temporary, which means that alcohol will only affect the pupils when someone is intoxicated.

 Why Do Certain Drugs Cause Dilated Pupils?